MNW #006: Decorator Pattern In ASP.NET Core

 Let's imagine we have an existing Repository implementation, and we want to introduce caching to reduce the load on the database.

-How can we achieve this without changing anything about the Repository implementation?
+How can we achieve this without changing the original Repository implementation?

 Decorator pattern is a structural design pattern that allows you to introduce new behavior to an existing class, without modifying the original class in any way.